 Why Do Adults Choose Braces?

 Adults may choose to get braces for a number of different reasons.
 Sometimes adults find that their teeth are not fitting together properly, causing an uneven bite that is uncomfortable or is leading to rapid tooth decay.
 Other times an adult will choose braces because teeth have become irregularly spaced due to gum deterioration.
 They may also find that irregularly placed teeth are causing jaw pain.
-All of these problems can potentially be solved with adult braces.
+All of these problems can potentially be solved with clear adult braces.

 Some adults may have had orthodontic treatments done as children that were never completed for one reason or another.
 As adults, they will sometimes choose to complete that work.
 Additionally, adults often choose braces because they want to change their appearance.
 Straighter teeth bring confidence that can lead to greater success in work and in private life.